TimeRef.com

 The Lancastrian and Yorkist Kings

 The House of York began with Edward IV who was descended twice from Edward III.
-Firstly from Edmund of York, the fifth son of Edward III, and secondly Lionel, Edward's third son.
-Edward married Elizabeth Woodville and their sons mysteriously disappered from the Tower of London.
-The prime suspect for their deaths was Edward's brother Richard who became king as Richard III who married Anne Neville.
-After a short reign Richard was killed in battle and was succeeded by another of Edward III's descendents.
+Firstly from Edmund of York, the fifth son of Edward III, and secondly Lionel, Edward III's third son.
+Edward IV married Elizabeth Woodville and their two young sons mysteriously disappeared from the Tower of London.
+The prime suspect for their deaths was Edward's brother Richard who became king as Richard III and married Anne Neville.
+After a short reign Richard III was killed in battle and was succeeded by another descendent of Edward III.
 This ended the House of York.

 From